Skip to main content

 Spite Fences in Pennsylvania

-• The defendant acted in a way that interferes with the plaintiff's enjoyment and use of his or her property; and
+• The defendant did something to interfere with the plaintiff’s enjoyment and use of their property

 Ordinances and Zoning Rules in Pennsylvania